koolio29/Report-Generating-Tool/readme.md

 Example:
 ```
-(venv)$ python3 main.py --data path/to/exam.csv --course COMP123456
+(venv)$ python3 main.py --data data/exam.csv --course COMP111111
 ```

-When you run this in the terminal, the script will create a new directory named after the course ID and place the generated markdown file and graphs inside it.
-The new directory can be found in the same directory as the `main.py`.
+When you run this in the terminal, the script will create a new directory called 'outputs' and create new folders within this directory, named after the course ID, to save the generated report along with the graphs.
+The 'output' can be found in the same directory as the `main.py`.

 ### Multiple Report Generation
 To generate multiple reports, you will need to atleast pass the following flags: